HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ### Clipping and overflow

 It's important to be aware of what image type and bit depth you are using.
-If you try to store values outside of the valid range this can lead to clipping and overflow.
+If you try to store values outside of the valid range, this can lead to _clipping_ and _overflow_.

 - Clipping: Values outside the valid range are changed to the closest valid value.
 For example, storing 1000 in a `uint8` image may result in 255 being